This article is regularly updated for accuracy and new platform features or changes.

 Sixteen years after its inception, Facebook still reigns as the most popular social platform.
 It’s the place you go to keep up with family and friends, or snoop on people you used to know.
 We check Facebook several times a day, often without even thinking about it.

-- Facebook ads are among the most affordable ads for small business, and its marketing features extend into Instagram (which is owned by Facebook) and Messenger
+- Facebook ads are among the most affordable ads for small business, and its marketing features extend into Instagram (which is also owned by Meta) and Messenger

-- Facebook has even added a brand new Shops functionality, which is a free online storefront for small businesses
+- Facebook has its own shopping platform, which is a free online storefront for small businesses

 - Facebook reviews and your business profile details factor into your website’s SEO